-- To work in mixed groups of varying size, developing the ability to negotiate and make decisions as part of a group
+- Work in mixed groups of varying sizes, developing the ability to negotiate and make decisions as part of a group.

-- To understand how to use the performance space through movement and voice when communicating meaning of narratives.
+- Understand how to use the performance space through movement and voice when communicating meaning of narratives.

 - Show a developing ability to devise, improvise and create believable characterisations.